 c.
 A slow process of graft fibrosis and arteriopathy, which results in graft dysfunction.

 d.
-A process which inhibits the entire process of immune activation, including antigen presentation by APCs, the release of cytokines such as IL-1, IL-2, IL-6, and TNF α, and subsequently lymphocyte proliferation.
+A process which inhibits the entire process of immune activation, including antigen presentation by APCs, the release of cytokines such as interleukin (IL)-1, IL-2, IL-6 and tumor necrosis factor (TNF) α, and subsequently lymphocyte proliferation.

 Answer a is correct.
-This is a description of ACR.
+This is a description of acute cellular rejection (ACR).
 ACR requires the production of alloreactive T cells via T cell binding at the T cell receptors on APCs, with subsequent cytokine release and immune activation.

 Answer d is incorrect.
 This is a description of the ubiquitous immunosuppressive action that steroids have on immune response.

-SK is a 16-year-old boy who is waiting for kidney transplantation.
-He states that he has been doing research on the internet and heard that ACR is a major complication of kidney transplantation.
+KS is a 17-year-old boy who is waiting for kidney transplantation.
+He states that he has been doing research on the Internet and heard that acute cellular rejection (ACR) is a major complication of kidney transplantation.
 What can a pharmacist counsel him regarding the time frame for risk of ACR after transplant?